atmelcorp/atmel-software-package/examples/can/TESTING.md

  - SAMA5D2: ddram configration
  - SAMA5D3: sram ddram configration

+To test transfer between two boards, the can cables should be connected correctly before doing the tests.

 In order to test this example, the process is the following:

 Step | Description | Expected Result | Result